zwbx/SHIFT-TTA-train_source_model/README.md

 ## Prerequisites

-In this section we demonstrate how to prepare an environment with PyTorch.
+In this section, we demonstrate how to prepare an environment with PyTorch.

 MMSegmentation works on Linux, Windows and macOS.
 It requires Python 3.6+, CUDA 9.2+ and PyTorch 1.5+.